joelotz/github.io/content/nautilus_shell_scripts.md

 Title: Running Shell Scripts on Files from Nautilus
 Date: 2020-05-03
 Tags: Ubuntu, bash
-Author: Joe
+Author: Joe Lotz
 Summary:
 Keywords: ubuntu 20.04, nautilus, bash

-​

-In a [previous post](fmpeg-converting-mp4-videos-to-mov.html) I wrote a script to transcode a video in an mp4 container to mov container.
+​In a [previous post](fmpeg-converting-mp4-videos-to-mov.html) I wrote a script to transcode a video in an mp4 container to mov container.
 It would be really cool to simply right-click on the file and run the script.
 [AskUbuntu](https://askubuntu.com/questions/1031807/how-to-integrate-run-as-shell-script-in-right-click-menu-of-file-manager) had a decent guide that explained how.

 First create a new file in the `/.local/share/nautilus/scripts/` folder using vi, gedit, or your favorite text editor.